-After breaking for lunch, we met in Tribble at 1:00pm.
+On Saturday, after breaking for lunch, we met in Tribble at 1:00pm.
 This was another one of my favorite parts of the weekend.

 We split into writing groups based on our graduation year.
 Due to a lack of representation of alumni during our time, Aaron Winter and myself joined “The O.G.
 Banshees” of the earliest era (Classes of 1995 to 2004).

 Groups dispersed throughout Tribble to read and write and workshop in various classrooms.

 At 2:00pm, all groups reunited to present what we had worked on.

 Some groups wrote new material, others read from some of their favorites, and a few did both.
 Highlights included Stabtown, Gunface, and Amish Roommate.
 I laughed.
 A lot.

 Around 3:30pm, the current cast went to Brendle to rehearse for their show.
 Everyone else pretty much split up or broke off into separate groups.
 About a dozen people remained in Tribble to read through some old sketches.

 Best of Lilting Banshees Performance

 At 7:00pm, alumni met for early access to Brendle Recital Hall.
 We had special reserved seating in the front three rows of the auditorium.